Archicortex: Structure

 The archicortex is largely made up of memorizing cells with two types of afferent synapses: excitatory and unmodifiable inhibitory synapses.
-Memorizing cell inhibition serves two functions; one is controlling synaptic modification conditions in the memorizing cell dendrites during learning and the other is controlling cell thresholds during recall.
-The archicortex may also contain codon cells.
+Memorizing cell inhibition serves two functions: one is controlling synaptic modification conditions in the memorizing cell dendrites during learning, and the other is controlling cell thresholds during recall.
 Unlike the neocortex, the archicortex lacks climbing fibers (fibers involved in the clustering part of neocortical classification).
 Consequently, the archicortex is not adapted for this type of classification.

 Memory

 Unlike the neocortex, current theories of the archicortex argue that it performs simple memorization without changing the input's format in any complex manner.
 The archicortex is unable to classify inputs.
 It has two main uses: free simple memory and directed simple memory.